hwanggu-corgi/hwanggu-log/update.md

 ### October 21st, 2020
 1. Corgi 바나나 당 충전 완료♥♥!!
-2. Corgi add progress #266 in csc-369-assignment-1♥♥
+2. Corgi add progress #267 in csc-369-assignment-1♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
-        - Corgi working on adding code #84
+        - Corgi working on adding code #85
             - Corgi working on helper function [7 of 9] `set_directory_entry`
                 - Corgi adding codes to function
-                - Corgi solving compilation error
+                - Corgi completed fixing compilation error for test functions
                 - Corgi completed creating test function [2 of 2]

             - [on hold] Corgi working on helper function [6 of 9] `get_directory_entry`